The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/get-all-ai-units.md

 # Get All AI Units

+## Description
+Returns all currently-spawned AI Units, with options for the AI Unit Count and a Random AI Unit from the list.
+The order of list entries is random.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}